GetintheLoop/painless-sqlalchemy/README.md

 - For a `to-one` relationship or simple column only one element from the list has to be matched (`or`).

-When using list values, the entries are expected to be unique (due to optimization).
+When using list values, their entries are expected to be unique (due to optimization).

 #### Clause Filtering